KamayaniR/LLM-Eval-Platform/README.md

 | 2 | 0.5920 | 66.40% | 59.92% |
 | 3 | 0.5254 | 71.78% | 61.31% |

 Trained on a single NVIDIA T4 GPU on Vertex AI.
-Loss curves and GPU utilization tracked in W&B: `kamayanirai771-arizona-state-university/llm-eval-platform`

 ---